-How can I download & update my Microsoft audio driver
+How to update Microsoft audio driver

 Both methods work in Windows 10, 8 and 7.
 And as the method list suggests, you don’t have to try both.
 Just decide if you want to do it manually or automatically and take your pick: